jhedstrom/drupalextension/STEPS.md

 @When I follow the link to :urlFragment from the (e)mail to :to with the subject :subject</code></summary>

 <br/>
-Follow a link from an email body
+Follow a link from an email body.
 <br/><br/>

 ```gherkin